This website uses cookies to ensure you get the best experience on our website. Learn more

 The largest park in Kenya is a vast area of dry bush, inhabited by huge herds of brick-red elephants, and dramatically cut through by the Galana River.

-Our top safaris in Kenya
+Our top ten Kenya safaris and holidays

 Itinerary image